Sell a California Small Business: How Much Tax I Need to Pay?

 Introducing Mr. Ed Cotney from Olympus Tax

-I’ve known Ed Cotney for about 8 years or so, and when I have a question about how I can save a California business owner some tax when selling their business, I always mention Ed Cotney and the service he provides.
+I’ve known Ed Cotney for about eight years, and when I’ve a question about how to save a California business owner some tax when selling their business, I always mention Ed Cotney and the service he provides.

 Ed is an interesting guy as he has a funny accent.
 Well, it is probably not too funny if you were like Ed and came from Alabama.

-One of Ed’s motivations in life is to help small business owners pay as little tax as they can when selling their small businesses in California.
-Ed offers to provide a consulting service to the business owner and provides a written report on his recommendations if the business owner chooses to hire him.
+One of Ed’s motivations in life is to help small business owners pay as little tax as possible when selling their businesses in California.
+Ed offers to provide consulting services to the business owner and provides a written report outlining his recommendations, which the business owner can choose to hire him.

-It will require the business owner to make decisions before selling the small business, if the buyer is willing to work with the seller or what is more normal, leaving the seller to execute some tax-saving strategies after the sale of the business closes.
+It will require the business owner to make decisions before selling the small business, such as whether the Buyer is willing to work with the Seller or, more typically, leaving the Seller to execute some tax-saving strategies after the business sale closes.

 Selling a small business does not necessarily mean that you will have to pay an arm and a leg in taxes.
-If you structure your sales contract properly, file everything promptly and appropriately with the IRS, and consult with a professional, you should be able to save a great deal of money.
+If you structure your sales contract properly, file everything promptly and accurately with the IRS, and consult with a professional, you should be able to save a significant amount of money.

 One Final Tip

-Be sure you do everything by the book.
-While you should take advantage of as many legal deductions you can get, make sure everything is reported fully and correctly so you can enjoy the gain you made from selling your business and the next phase of your life.
+Be sure to do everything by the book so you can enjoy the gains you made from selling your business and move on to the next phase of your life.

 Want to learn more in an email tutorial program?
-Get started on a 7 steps tutorial guide showing you best practices in how to sell your California small business successfully.
+Get started on a 7-step tutorial guide showing you best practices in how to sell your California small business successfully.
 Link here: https://www.rogersonbusinessservices.com/sellingyourbusiness/